ben-karim2014/verilog-projects/vending_machine/Readme.md

 If the VALID_TRAN is set to 1 in less than 5 cycles, the machine would transition to Vend state in which the VEND output set to 1 and the stock of the corresponding item would decrement by 1.

-In this state, the machine also wat for DOOR_OPEN to be set to 1 and then to be set to 0 to transition to IDLE state to wait for anew transaction.
+In this state, the machine also wait for DOOR_OPEN to be set to 1 and then to be set to 0 to transition to IDLE state to wait for anew transaction.
 If the DOOR_OPEN is not set to 1 in 5 clock cycles the machine would transition to IDLE state.